I2PC/xmipp/README.md

 cd xmipp-bundle
 ```

+Please, folow one of the two point below depending on your case.
+Also, check the [**Xmipp configuration guide**](https://github.com/I2PC/xmipp/wiki/Xmipp-configuration-(version-20.07)).

 * In case that you want to use/develop it **under Scipion**:

   First download the rest of sources by